onefoursix/streamsets-job-template-service/README.md

 ## streamsets-job-template-service
 This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to parameterize and start Job Template instances based on settings and parameters retrieved from a  database table.
 After Jobs complete, Job metrics are captured and written back to the database.
 A REST API service wrapper is provided for integration flexibility.
+In this version, Jobs are assumed to be batch Jobs and metrics are gathered after the Jobs complete.
+One could enhance this project to capture metrics for streaming Jobs as well.

 ## Overview